layerswap/project-stork/README.md

-# Stork Alpha - Leveraging Twitter Social Identity for Transacting Digital Assets
+# Stork Alpha

+Leveraging Social Identity for Transacting Digital Assets

 Stork Alpha is a project developed during the ETHDenver 2023 Hackathon that aims to enable anyone on Twitter to leverage their social identity for transacting digital assets.
 It utilizes newly released Chainlink Functions for Twitter identity verification and is deployed on Polygon Mumbai.